LokmaneChebouba/key-pipe/README.md

 # key-pipeline
-A computational model to identify key protein-complexes associated to tumor progression
+This tool is part of the Supplementary Material of the submission entitled *A pipeline to create predictive functional networks: application to the tumor progression of hepatocellular carcinoma* by Maxime Folschette, Vincent Legagneux, Arnaud Poret, Lokmane Chebouba, Carito Guziolowski and Nathalie Théret

 ## 1 Introduction
 We introduce the `key-pipeline`, a python package implementing a workflow for identifying key protein-complexes associated to tumor progression.
 From an initial network and a set of experimental data on gene expression, our software allows researchers to